 Where particle size and performance really matters, Upperton have the expertise

-Delivery of treatments by inhalation, directly into the lungs (pulmonary) or to the nasal mucosa (nasal delivery), remains a popular approach to evoke a local or even a systemic response.
+Delivery of treatments by inhalation, directly into the lungs (pulmonary) or to the nasal mucosa (nasal drug delivery), remains a popular approach to evoke a local or even a systemic response.
 Therapeutics can be delivered as dry powder, suspension or liquid, from pressurised, pump-actuated or breath-actuated devices.

 Spray drying is recognised as the primary technology for engineering next generation dry power formulations with the correct aerodynamic properties needed for successful inhalation, which includes both nasal and pulmonary delivery.